NiftyPET/NiftyPET/docs/highlights.rst

 .. :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 *NiftyPET* is a software platform and a Python namespace package encompassing sub-packages for high-throughput PET image reconstruction, manipulation, processing and analysis with high quantitative accuracy and precision.
-See below for the description of the above image, reconstructed using *NiftyPET* [*]_.
+One of its key applications is **brain imaging in dementia** with the use of amyloid tracers.
+See below for the description of the above amyloid PET image reconstructed using *NiftyPET*, superimposed on the MR T1 weighted image [*]_.

 *NiftyPET* includes two packages: